TinfFoil/AriEmozione/README.md

 1. Subfolder crossvalidation <br />
-`This folder contains all the models that performs 10-fold cross validation on the merged train set and development set (which is also called cv set)` <br />
+`This folder contains all the models that perform 10-fold cross validation using the cv dataset and tested on the dev dataset' <br />
 2. Subfolder datasets <br />
 `This folder contains all datasets that are used in this project.
-We have a train set (ariaset_train.tsv), a development set (ariaset_dev.tsv), and a test set (ariaset_test.tsv)` <br />
+We have a train dataset (ariaset_train.tsv), called "cv" in the code, a development dataset (ariaset_dev.tsv), and a test dataset (ariaset_test.tsv)` <br />
 3. Subfolder test<br />
-`This folder contains all the models that are trained using cv set and tested on test set`
+`This folder contains all the models that are trained on the merged cv and dev dataset (ariaset_train.tsv + ariaset_dev.tsv) and tested on the test set`
-4. Subfolder .idea
-`I don't know what does this do. @Francesco, what does this folder do?`

 ## Getting the code